feathers-plus/docs/source/v1/feathers-hooks-common/index.md

   - Removed hooks previously deprecated in *Auk*.:
     - Removed support for the deprecated legacy syntax in `populate`.
     - Removed `remove`.

+  - The license now includes a clause which prevents the repo from being published on npm under another name.
+That is its only purpose; you can otherwise continue using the repo just as you have in the past.